How Deepfake Detection Can Empower Businesses

 Document Verification

 Simultaneously verifying document authenticity and extracting the available data, document verification provides a strong level of identity assurance.
-It also acts as a robust preliminary deepfake detector system, being able to identify artificially created images of ID cards.
-For more information on Gen AI and deepfake detection methods, read Generative AI Fraud and Identity Verification.
+It also acts as a preliminary deepfake detection software, being able to identify artificially created images of ID cards.
+For more information on Gen AI, document verification, and deepfake detection methods, read Generative AI Fraud and Identity Verification.

 The perks of online document verification